CDharmateja/mws-restaurant-stage-1/README.md

 ## Introduction

 This is a project from Udacity's Mobile Web Specialist nanodegree.
 This project aims at building a progressive web app.
+The features of this website are:

+* Responsive
+* Accessible
+* Offline Capablity
+* Performance

 ## Getting Started